 Property Workshop is proudly reader-supported.
 When you buy through links on our site, we may earn a small Amazon affiliate commission but this does not affect the price you pay.
 Learn more here.

-So save yourself time and money by reading our reciprocating saw reviews below.
-We’ve also included a handy buying guide to help determine which saw is best for your projects.
+So save yourself time and money by reading my reciprocating saw reviews below.
+I’ve also included a handy buying guide to help determine which saw is best for your next DIY project.

-Below are our top three reciprocating saws for 2022 in the UK:
+Below are my top three reciprocating saws in 2023:

 - Compact size